 The Raeford Road corridor in Fayetteville has a higher-than-average crash rate because motorists must cross several lanes of traffic to turn left.
-The department will reconstruct the road into a superstreet design by replacing the open center turn lane with a raised median.
-Superstreets are safer by redirecting traffic from the side streets or business driveways into turning right.
+The department will reconstruct the road using a reduced-conflict intersection design that will replace the open center turn lane with a raised median.
+Reduced conflict intersections are safer by redirecting traffic from the side streets or business driveways into turning right.
 Drives then can make a U-turn at an intersection with a traffic light or another designated area.
-A superstreet reduces the risk of angled crashes, which are also known as T-bone collisions.
+Thedesign also reduces the risk of angled crashes, which are also known as T-bone collisions.

 Other improvements to Raeford Road include: